y9vad9/SketchwareAPI/README.md

 A multi-platform library for interacting with the Sketchware API.
 At the moment, not all requests have been implemented, but will be added upon [request](https://github.com/y9neon/SketchwareAPI/issues/new).

+> Looks like Sketchware have disabled their API.
+So it's not relevant yet, but maybe the API will still be restored.
+We are waiting for news.

 # 🧪 Examples

 Let's get a list of the latest moreblocks: